Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: Abstract

 \section{Abstract}

-Processing convolution layers remains a huge bottleneck for private deep convolutional neural network (CNN) inference for large datasets.
-To solve this issue, this paper presents a novel homomorphic convolution algorithm that provides speedup, communication cost, and storage saving.
-We first note that padded convolution provides the advantage of model storage saving, but it does not support channel packing, thereby increasing the amount of computation and communication.
+Private inference using homomorphic encryption has gained a great attention to leverage powerful predictive models, e.g., deep convolutional neural networks (CNNs), in the area where data privacy is crucial, such as in healthcare or medical services.
+Processing convolution layers, however, occupies a huge portion (more than 85\,\%) of the total latency for private CNN inference.
+To solve this issue, this paper presents Hyena utilizing a novel homomorphic convolution algorithm that provides speedup, communication cost, and storage saving.
+We first note that padded convolution provides the advantage of model storage saving, but it does not support output channel packing, thereby increasing the amount of computation and communication.
 We address this limitation by proposing a novel plaintext multiplication algorithm using the Walsh-Hadamard matrix.
 Furthermore, we propose the optimization techniques to significantly reduce the latency of the proposed convolution by selecting the optimal encryption parameters and applying lazy reduction.
-It achieves 1.6-3.8$\times$ speedup and reduces the weight storage by 2000-8000$\times$ compared to the conventional convolution. \ignore{Specifically, for networks like VGG-16 and ResNet-20 on ImageNet, and ResNet-18 on Tiny ImageNet, it boasts a latency 1.21-2.55$\times$ faster and a memory usage reduced by 2.1-7.9$\times$ relative to conventional networks.} When the proposed convolution is employed for networks like VGG-16, ResNet-20, and MobileNetV1 on ImageNet, it reduces the end-to-end latency by 1.3-2.6$\times$, the memory usage by 2.1-7.9$\times$ and communication cost by 1.7-2.0$\times$ compared to conventional method.
+Overall, Hyena achieves 1.6-3.8$\times$ speedup and reduces the weight storage by 2000-8000$\times$ compared to the conventional convolution. \ignore{Specifically, for networks like VGG-16 and ResNet-20 on ImageNet, and ResNet-18 on Tiny ImageNet, it boasts a latency 1.21-2.55$\times$ faster and a memory usage reduced by 2.1-7.9$\times$ relative to conventional networks.} For deep CNNs like VGG-16, ResNet-20, and MobileNetV1 on ImageNet, Hyena reduces the end-to-end latency by {1.3-2.5}$\times$, the memory usage by 2.1-7.9$\times$ and communication cost by {1.4-1.5}$\times$ compared to conventional method.

 \ignore{ The growing concern about the protection of user data has led to the increasing significance of private convolutional neural networks (CNNs) for inferences in the cloud.
 Homomorphic encryption (HE) is a potential solution for this issue, as it enables cloud services to perform inferences directly on clients' encrypted data in big-data deep learning.
 However, this approach poses significant computational challenges and remains impractical in current systems.
 To address this,} \ignore{We present a novel convolution methodology with parameter and algorithmic optimizations for server-side HE CNN inferences.} \ignore{This methodology involves performance modeling to determine the optimal parameters for constructing an optimized CNN that balances both latency and memory usage.
 The average error of performance modeling is 4\% in the baseline scheme, while the average error of the optimized schemes is 1.3\% for VGG16 and ResNet20/18.} \ignore{It boosts the 1.64-5.43$\times$ faster offline latency with 1.33-1.55$\times$ reduced offline client-to-server communication costs compared to prior work.
 During the online phase, they are 1.21-2.55$\times$ faster in latency and 1.7-1.94$\times$ reduced communication cost.
 Furthermore, memory usage is reduced by 2.1-7.9$\times$ compared to the baseline.} \ignore{Together with optimization, it reduces latency in linear layers and saves memory consumption in the overall network. they are 1.21-2.55$\times$ faster in latency.
 Furthermore, memory usage is reduced by 2.1-7.9$\times$ compared to the baseline.}